Unifying and Optimizing Data Values for Selection via Sequential Decision-Making: Background and Preliminaries

 \subsection{Approximate Dynamic Programming}

-Dynamic programming faces computational challenges due to the curse of dimensionality when state and action spaces grow large.
+DP faces computational challenges due to the curse of dimensionality when state and action spaces grow large.
 Approximate Dynamic Programming (ADP) \cite{lee2004approximate, powell2007approximate, bertsekas2024course} introduces approximation techniques to address these limitations.
 The first key strategy in ADP involves parametric function approximation to estimate both value functions and reward functions.
 Instead of maintaining exact values for each state-action pair $(s,a)$, ADP employs parametric approximations like $\hat{V}(s;\theta)$ for value functions and $\hat{r}(s,a;\theta)$ for finite-horizon undiscounted reward functions, where $\theta$ represents learnable parameters in linear models \cite{powell2009you} or neural networks \cite{bertsekas1996neuro}.
 The second strategy involves simplified decision rules at each state that consider only immediate or limited-horizon future rewards, rather than the full backward induction required by exact dynamic programming.
 These approximations enable ADP to handle high-dimensional MDPs by trading off exact optimality for computational tractability while maintaining solution quality through careful approximation design.
-For a comprehensive discussion of sequential decision-making and ADP methods, we refer readers to Section \ref{sec:related_sdm}.
+For a comprehensive discussion of ADP methods, we refer readers to Appendix~\ref{sec:related_sdm}.
+Among various ADP approaches to solving sequential decision-making problems, myopic reward function approximation \cite{powell2016perspectives, rempel2021review} represents the most computationally efficient strategy by combining both approximation strategies: it uses parameterized reward approximation $\hat{r}(s,a;\theta)$ and adopts the simplest decision rule $\sigma_{\text{myopic}} = \arg\max_{a \in \mathcal{A}} \hat{r}(s,a;\theta)$.
+This solution focuses solely on maximizing an approximated immediate reward for the nearest time period, ignoring how current decisions might impact future states.